IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### Position to a key within the EzNoSQL database
 Issues a request to locate a specific key value (or a key value greater than or equal to) the desired key range.
-When the key value length is zero, positioning will be to the first or last document in the database based on the search order parameter specifed with the znsq_open API.
+When the key value length is zero, positioning will be to the first or last document in the database based on the search order parameter specifed on the znsq_open API.
 A forward search (default) will position to the first document, while backward search will position to the last document.
 Following a successful position, a result_set token is returned which is then used as input for subsequent sequential retrieves or updates/deletes.
 Positioning is therefore required prior to issuing the znsq_next_result, znsq_update_result, or the znsq_delete_result APIs.
 Postioning should be terminated by using the znsq_close_result API in order to release the result_set.

 #### Parameters